Why Repetition Can Be Powerful … and How to Get it Right

 - (Small scale: within a paragraph or list) Your non-fiction book or article uses repetition from time to time to reinforce a point that you want readers to remember.

 Think of all the fairytales you know that involve three: The Three Little Pigs, The Three Billy Goats Gruff, Goldilocks and the Three Bears … the number three works very well when you’re repeating something.

-Three allows you to establish a pattern then break it for effect (in all of those stories): you have the set up of “normal” with the first two, then the surprise twist with the third.
+Three allows you to establish a pattern then break it for effect.
+In all of those stories, you have the set up of “normal” with the first two instances of something, then the surprise twist with the third.

 Three is also memorable.
-(Think “stop, drop and roll”, for instance.)
+(Think “stop, drop, and roll” or “reduce, reuse, recycle”.)
 If you want people to remember what you’re telling them, then coming up with three key points will work a lot better than five.

 Here’s one classic example: you can find plenty more – and more about the rule of three – here.